 A Catalan artist Joan Fontcuberta asked the locals to send him photos of their personal moments of freedom on a local newspaper.
 The request had more than 4000 photos.
-A mosaic tiles made of all small photos, was built up by the artis arranged according to colours fades.
+A mosaic tile made of all small photos was built up by the artist arranged according to colours fades.
 The result of the long work was a big wall with a kiss, installed for Barcelona’s Tricentenary celebrations.
 It is one of the big places in our list of Barcelona alternative guide, really inspiring.
 On the neighbouring wall the phrase “The sound of a kiss isn’t as loud as a cannon, but its echo lasts a great deal longer.” give the sense of the installation meaning.

 If you like this post, you may also like

 One of the most suggestive parts of Barcelona is the Gothic Quarter.
 Amazing and worth to visit all year and every time during the day.
 In the morning the Gothic Quarter will show all the best places to visit in Barcelona and will be the start point of your itinerary off the beaten path Barcelona.
 The Gothic Quarter stretches from La Rambla to the seafront of Ronda de Sant Pere.
-This quarter is the oldest part of Barcelona, it has got Roman ruins, Gothic masterpieces, medieval traces and many more historic sightseeing.
+This quarter is the oldest part of Barcelona, it has got Roman ruins, Gothic masterpieces, medieval traces and much more historic sightseeing.
 One of the top places to visit here is the Jewish quarter, with the Sinagoga Major as the top sightseeing.

 Find here your narrow street, it will be the best place to improve your street photography, snapping locals in their regular life.